strudelAndCoffee/artist-page/README.md

 _a work in progress..._

-Built using NextJS 13 and Tailwind.
+Built using NextJS 13, TypeScript, and Tailwind.